MEDSCI 709 : Nutrition in Health and Disease

 |Assessment Type||Learning Outcome Addressed|

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 24 hours of lectures and tutorials, 24 hours of reading and thinking about the content and 72 hours of work on assignments.
+For this course, you can expect 24 hours of lectures, 24 hours of reading and thinking about the content and 72 hours of work on assignments.

 Attendance is expected at scheduled seminars.

 Lectures will be available as recordings.
 Other learning activities including tutorials will also be available as recordings.

 The course will include live group discussions and presentations.
 Attendance is required for these activities.